 Favorite quote from the author:

-Then, people justify their hatred and awfulness by deceiving themselves into thinking that everybody else is just an object without feelings.
+People justify their hatred and awfulness by deceiving themselves into thinking that everybody else is just an object without feelings.
 What’s worse, this problem isn’t just limited to politics.
 We can see it in the workplace, in families, and all throughout society.

 Here are the 3 of the most helpful lessons this book taught me: